kbaseattic/assembly/doc/client_tutorial.md

 The Assembly Service is a web-based environment that allows users to submit sequence datasets to be processed, assembled, and analyzed.
-This Narrative will introduce you to the current capabilities of the service as well as give some command-line recipes.
+This tutorial will introduce you to the current capabilities of the service as well as give some command-line recipes.
 You will learn how to upload a set of read files, assemble them, inspect the results, and get the best assembly for your downstream analysis.